Danut89/Project_Online_Cookbook/README.md

 ###  Site Purpose

-DishCraft was created to solve a common gap in recipe-sharing platforms: the lack of meaningful **user engagement and ownership**.
-While many recipe apps offer thousands of professionally written recipes, few allow everyday home cooks to share, save, and interact with each other in a clean, distraction-free space.
+DishCraft was created to solve a common gap in recipe-sharing platforms: Unlike traditional recipe websites that are often static or ad-heavy, DishCraft is designed to be **interactive, personal, and community-driven** — allowing users to contribute their own content, interact with others, and curate their favorite meals in one place.

 This platform empowers users by giving them control over their culinary content and encourages interaction with a wider cooking community.